 Over the course of our recipe testing, I found I really do prefer to peel my potatoes for mashed potatoes, especially if I'm using a potato ricer or food mill.
 But if you like the peels (or you're like me 98% of the time and just too lazy to peel them) go ahead and leave them on!

 When it comes to cutting the potatoes, I prefer to halve any smaller potatoes and cut any larger potatoes into quarters.
 You want all pieces to be roughly the same size so they cook evenly.
 I usually end up with pieces about 2.5 inches long.

-When your ‘taters are ready to go, cover them with some COLD water (more about why I do this here and in the recipe below!) and add a tablespoon of Kosher salt.
+When your 'taters are ready to go, cover them with some COLD water (more about why I do this in our guide to foolproof mashed potatoes and in the recipe below!) and add a tablespoon of Kosher salt.